sheriftawfikabbas/goodcrap/README.md

 ## Data warehouses

 Some dimensions in data warehouses will required to be filled as part of the testing exercise, but should not be filled with random data.
-These are the *conformed* dimensions with rigid data, such as the Date, Countries, and Cities dimensions. `goodcrap` will be able to fill these dimensions using the `DimensionFiller` class.
+These are the *conformed* dimensions with rigid data, such as the Date, Countries, and Cities dimensions. `goodcrap` will be able to fill these dimensions using the `DimensionFiller` class by providing several options for featurization.
 Filling these tables will be performed before any other table is populated.

 ## Guessing the `crap_labels.json` settings